 |Use load balancing from Neo4j drivers|

 This chapter describes how to configure a Causal Cluster to use custom load balancing policies Once enabled and configured, the custom load balancing feature is used by drivers to route traffic as intended.
-See the Drivers chapter for instructions on how to configure drivers to use custom load balancing.
+See the Driver Manual for instructions on how to configure drivers to use custom load balancing.

 In order to configure a cluster for load balancing we must enable the multi-data center functionality.
 This is described in the section called “Licensing for multi-data center operations”.